Is your fatigue more than just feeling tired?

-KOCHI: In today’s fast-paced world, fatigue is a common phenomenon experienced by many.
-Whether it’s due to a busy schedule, travel, illness, or stress, feeling tired is considered normal and usually remedied by rest.
-However, for some individuals, fatigue may become persistent and debilitating and may affect the quality of their life.
+BENGALURU: Fatigue due to a busy schedule, travel, illness, or stress is considered normal and usually remedied by rest.
+However, for some, fatigue may become persistent and debilitating, affecting the quality of life.
 One such condition is Chronic Fatigue Syndrome (CFS), or Myalgic Encephalomyelitis.

 CFS is a complex disorder characterised by extreme fatigue that doesn’t improve with rest and can worsen with physical or mental activity.
-Unlike normal fatigue, CFS can persist for months or even years, significantly impacting a person’s quality of life.
+Unlike normal fatigue, CFS can persist for months or even years.

-The causes of CFS aren’t fully understood yet.
-Some findings suggest that it could be due to some dysfunction in the body’s inflammatory response usually following a viral illness.
-The cases of CFS are noted to have increased especially with the onset of the pandemic, irrespective of age groups.
-One of the most significant challenges of CFS is the lack of visible symptoms, leading to misunderstandings and scepticism from others, including family and healthcare providers.
-Patients may be wrongly perceived as lazy or unmotivated, exacerbating their mental health struggles.
-Therefore, creating a supportive and understanding environment is crucial for their well-being.
+The causes of CFS aren’t fully understood.
+Some findings suggest it could be due to some dysfunction in the body’s inflammatory response usually following a viral illness.
+The cases of CFS are noted to have increased especially with the onset of the pandemic.
+One of the most significant challenges is the lack of visible symptoms, leading to scepticism from family and healthcare providers.
+Patients may be wrongly perceived as unmotivated, exacerbating their mental health struggles.
+Creating a supportive environment is crucial.

 Common symptoms

-Fatigue: Fatigue is the most important symptom of CFS.
-It should given attention when it lasts for at least six months and does not improve with rest or if it leads to functional impairment.
+Fatigue: It should given attention when it lasts for at least six months and does not improve with rest or if it leads to functional impairment.

 Post-exertional malaise: Experiencing pain after physical or mental exertion lasting for 24 hours or longer.